Oxford Scientific Films: Formation and growth

-In 1967, cinemicrophotography pioneer, professional film maker, and Oxford University lecturer Gerald Thompson, was approached by the Ealing Corporation of Harvard about expanding its catalogue of short educational films.
-Universal Education and Visual Arts, a New York City, company also was interested in talking with Thompson about the works he'd produced.
-Thompson and five of his associates and former students: Peter Parks, who worked with plankton; John Paling, a fish specialist who worked with Parks; recent Oxford graduate Sean Morris; zoologist John Cooke; and Eric Skinner, who assisted Thompson with his films, wanted to form an independent film company.
+In 1967, Gerald Thompson, a film maker and Oxford University lecturer, was approached by the Ealing Corporation of Harvard University about expanding their catalogue of educational short films.
+Universal Education and Visual Arts, a New York City company, was also interested in talking with Thompson.
+Thompson and five of his associates and former students (Peter Parks, who worked with plankton; John Paling, a fish specialist who worked with Parks; recent Oxford graduate Sean Morris; zoologist John Cooke; and Eric Skinner, who assisted Thompson with his films) wanted to form an independent film company.
 Thompson and Parks travelled to America to meet with the two companies to show their work.
 At the end of the meeting, they told the head of the company about their desire to open their own company and, impressed with the films he'd seen, he offered to finance them for the first three years and give them the funds to build a place to work.

 When they returned to the United Kingdom, Thompson sold them a quarter acre of his garden, at a steeply discounted price, to be the home for the new building.
 They formed Oxford Scientific Films, taking part of the name from Parks' existing company Oxford Biological Films.
 Thompson, Parks, Morris, Paling, and Thompson's son David, headed the new company, which began operating on 8 July 1968.
 Thompson remained at his position at Oxford University while the company building was being completed, while the other four travelled to America to make the film loops for Ealing.
-Thompson resigned from the university on 2 September 1969, taking on the work at Oxford Scientific Films full-time.
+Thompson resigned from the university on 2 September 1969, to work at Oxford Scientific Films full-time.

 The company focused initially on filming nature at a microscopic level, including insect and aquatic wildlife.
 Using specialised equipment and camera techniques the developed themselves, the company gained fame for its ability to record never before seen footage of the natural world.
 Its cinematographers became experts in micro, macro, snorkel, slow-motion and time-lapse photography.
-As the company grew, it expanded into other innovating filming and post-production techniques, and moved from creating short loops to creating television programmes and series, commercials, and feature films.
+As the company grew, it expanded into other innovative filming and post-production techniques, and moved from creating short loops to creating television programmes and series, commercials, and feature films.